oddbird/oddsite/content/services/design-systems-training.rst

 Herman Automated Style Guide
 ----------------------------

-`Herman`_ is a free OddBird tool that standardizes designer/developer communication, on-boarding, and hand-off to save time.
-As an automated pattern library, we built it to ensure long-term maintainability of your projects.
-Herman makes life simple, changing and growing with you.
+`Herman`_ is a free tool made by OddBird which creates a living pattern library from the code in your CSS files.
+It saves time by standardizing designer/developer communication, on-boarding, and hand-off, helping to make your life a little easier.

 .. _Herman: /herman/